npquintos/dotfiles/README.md

   - fugitive.vim --> needs git installation.
 This plugin is optional
   - vimwiki.vim --> This is not necessary but I like this tool

 NerdTree is popular but I find myself just doing ":e ." most of the time and are sufficient for my needs.
-If I need to edit a particular file, ":find -R filepattern", followed by selection, is also good enough for me.
+If I need to edit a particular file, ":find filenamepattern", followed by selection via TAB, is also good enough for me.

 Zsh: (place in ~/)
   - z.sh